tsubasaogawa/driving-car-license-robo/README.md

 ## flow

-1. An user can input a driving question.
+1. Input driving question.

-2. The system splits the sentence into morphemes using Yahoo! morphological API.
+2. The robo splits the sentence into morphemes using Yahoo! morphological API.

 3. The morphemes are converted to features with bag-of-words.

 4. The obtained features are used for SVM: support vector machines.

-    + A dataset was created by using over 1,000 questions.
+    + Dataset was created by using over 1,000 questions.

-5. The system judgments finally.

-## used gem

-+ yahoo_parse_api

-+ json

-+ libsvm-ruby-swig

-+ nokogiri (for scraping)
+5. Judgments.

-## thanks
+## special thanks

 http://menkyo-web.com/

-## contact

-Author: Tsubasa Ogawa (hurikaketown@hotmail)